Root cause of depression between the Bible, science, and what the doctors say

-- Science doesn’t know the cause or cure for depression.
+- Doctors doesn’t know the cause or cure for depression.

 What the Bible says

 Insanity and physical disability were often associated with sin and demons.
-However, Jesus severed that notion, it’s not always the case (John 9:3).
-It sounds awful to someone having a mental breakdown but sin has many shapes.
-You could be depressed because of passion, narcissistic disorder, or financial rut.
-It can also be a demonic foothold when you engage in immorality, porn or drug addiction.
+However, Jesus severed that notion; it’s not always the case (John 9:3).
+It sounds awful to someone having a mental breakdown, but sin has many shapes and sizes.

 → The only cure for Anhedonia.